How much does it cost to get by in retirement? Not a whole lot less than it did before retirement.

-U.S. households led by someone who is 65 or older spend a whopping $49,542 a year, according to the latest federal data on consumer spending, which is for 2020.
+U.S. households led by someone who is 65 or older spend a $47,579 a year, on average.
+That’s according to the latest federal data on consumer spending, which is for 2020.

 So, where is all that money going every golden year?
 The biggest expenses for older households are many of the same as those for younger Americans.
-They include:

-That spending includes rent and mortgage costs as well as hidden homeowner costs such as property taxes, insurance, and maintenance and repairs.
+That spending includes rent and mortgage costs as well as hidden homeowner costs such as property taxes, insurance, maintenance and repairs.
 It does not include utilities — which are detailed in section No. 5.

-3. Health care
+2. Health care

-Members of older households spend an average of $6,326 per year on food, including both food that they eat at home and eat out.
-That’s lower than the average cost of $7,729 spent by all households.
+Older households spend an average of $5,698 per year on food, including both the food they eat at home ($4,204) and eating out ($1,494).

-5. Utilities, fuels and public services
+5. Utilities and public services

-Older households spend an average of $3,572 per year on utilities like natural gas and electricity and services like phone and water.
+Older households spend an average of $3,783 per year on utilities like natural gas and electricity, and services such as phone and water.